 I shot Richter a conflicted expression.
 On one hand, I had met him only a day prior, and the notion of putting all our lives in his hands based on his matter-of-fact declaration left a vile taste in my mouth.
-But on the other, I had spent the better part of an afternoon convincing the old codger that allowing Richter and Elsa to travel with us would benefit us.
-It hardly bode well of me to succumb to hypocrisy regarding him.
+On the other hand, I had spent the better part of an afternoon convincing the old codger that allowing Richter and Elsa to travel with us would benefit us.
+Those words would turn hollow if I didn’t trust him in a pinch.
 No, Richter was our comrade; I wanted to trust him.

-I honed my enhanced vision in on the jettisoned payload.
-The thugs had all but duct taped the Little Kid to the rocket tube.
-Their makeshift RPLK left much to be desired in terms of efficiency, but I twitched uncomfortably when I realized that such a detail actually made the warhead more dangerous.
-The jagged, ill-crafted fins at the end of the rocket tube caused the warhead to wobble, a motion that became painfully exaggerated after the launcher’s initial gunpowder blast ended and the rocket took over the RPLK’s propulsion.
+I focused my enhanced vision on the jettisoned Little Kid.
+The thugs had all but duct taped it to the rocket tube.
+Their makeshift RPLK left much to be desired in terms of efficiency, but I grimaced when I realized that such a detail actually made the warhead more dangerous.
+The jagged, ill-crafted fins at the end of the rocket tube caused the warhead to wobble, a motion that became painfully exaggerated after the launcher’s initial gunpowder blast ended and the rocket took over the propulsion.

 Still, I wanted to trust Richter.
-I wanted to trust him all the way until the moment Oswald hit a dip in the road during his evasive maneuvering.
-The moment our vehicle bounced into the air with a jarring lurch, I saw Richter’s body flail slowly to one side, and his stake skewed toward the far right when he released it.
-I did not even wait to watch it sail off into the desert.
+I wanted to trust him all the way until Oswald hit a harsh dip in the road during his evasive maneuvers.
+When our vehicle bounced into the air, Richter slowly flailed to one side, and his stake skewed toward the far right when he released it.
+I didn’t wait to watch it sail off into the desert.
 I reached into the recesses of my mind and activated my newly acquired Synapse Augment.
-Like pulling my limbs free from a gelatinous sludge, my muscles suddenly felt limber, and I felt light as a feather.
+Like pulling my limbs free from a gelatinous sludge, my muscles suddenly felt limber, and I felt lighter than air.

-Like a wraith cutting through time-space, I reached the trailer’s edge before any eyes could even track my movements.
+Like a wraith cutting through the air, I reached the trailer’s edge before any eyes could track my movements.
 I crouched low and clutched the trailer’s edge, and with a powerful grunt I swung my legs out in a wide arch to meet the fast approaching Little Kid.
-With my enhanced vision, my Synapse Augment, and my Cognitive Accelerator taxing my brain at full throttle, I was able to distinguish the warhead from the rocket engine, and I guided my swinging legs toward the non-explosive rear tube.
+With my enhanced vision, my Synapse Augment, and my Cognitive Accelerator, I was able to distinguish the warhead from the rocket engine, and I guided my swinging legs toward the non-explosive rear tube.

-When my boots made contact, the rocket’s forceful momentum created brief resistance, but my kick eventually cut through and sent the Little Kid turning warhead-over-rocket in a random direction somewhere away from our trailer.
-The seconds passed like hours as I curled my body inward and flattened myself against the trailer with nothing more than my grip keeping me attached.
-The warhead must have hit the ground, because a sudden, intense burst of heat and flash of light knocked me out of my Cognitive Accelerator.
+When my boots made contact, the rocket’s forceful momentum created brief resistance, but my kick eventually cut through it and sent the Little Kid turning warhead-over-rocket in a random direction somewhere away from our trailer.
+The seconds passed like hours as I curled my body inward and flattened myself against the trailer.
+The warhead hit the ground, and a sudden, intense burst of heat and flash of light knocked me out of cognitive acceleration.

-Elsa screamed, Richter grunted and clattered around in the front seat, and Oswald focused too intently on driving to say anything.
-But all those sounds faded almost as soon as they reached me.
+Elsa screamed, Richter grunted and fought to regain his balance in the front seat, and Oswald struggled to regain control of our bouncing vehicle.
+All those sounds faded as quickly as they reached me.
 The Little Kid’s cacophonous boom swallowed them all, and the pressure behind the explosion rocked the trailer so violently that I lost my grip on the back of it.
-Even as I tumbled across the rocking metal box, I noticed it tipping dangerously to one side.
+Even as I rolled across the rocking metal box, I noticed it tipping dangerously to one side.
 It kicked up on a single wheel and pulled the dune buggy to one side with it.

-“Ugggh!”
-I roared, straining to gain some semblance of control over my body.
+I released a frustrated roar as I strained to gain control over my body.
 Just as I tumbled across the last few inches of the trailer’s steel and was nearly hurled onto the rocky dunes, I snatched my remaining dagger free of its sheath and plunged it into the top of the trailer.
-The metal groaned sharply when my dagger impaled it; it also gave a little, and my dagger carved a decent sized gash through the steel.
-For a few seconds, my body whipped about in the wind like a banner extending from the trailer before gravity reclaimed me and snapped me back against the metal box around the same time our vehicle snapped back onto all its wheels.
+The metal groaned sharply when my dagger impaled it and carved a long gash through the steel.
+For a few seconds, my body whipped about in the wind like a banner extending from the trailer before gravity reclaimed me and snapped me back against the metal box at the same time our vehicle snapped back onto all its wheels.

 “Richter, make sure Ihlia is okay!”
 I heard Oswald yell over the howling wind.

-The bandits never gave Richter a proper chance to respond; all at once they resumed their varying volleys of gunfire.
-There existed a slight difference from previously, however, since most of the bandits made it some kind of personal game to see whether or not they could hit me as though I hung from the trailer like a target at a gun range.
-I felt immense relief that the lion’s share of the shots had not been aimed at the trailer; some part of me understood how morbid it sounded to feel that relief, but the greater part of me was too concerned about Crelyos to give a damn.
+The bandits never gave Richter a proper chance to respond; all at once they resumed their volleys of gunfire.
+There was a slight difference from the previous attempts, however.
+Most of the bandits made it some kind of personal game to see whether or not they could hit me as though I was a target at a gun range.
+I was relieved that the lion’s share of the shots had not been aimed at the trailer.
+Some part of me understood how morbid it sounded to feel that relief, but the greater part of me was too concerned about Crelyos to give a damn.

 I twisted the best I could to protect all my vitals, but my voice still cracked with pained howls as several bullets thwacked into my limbs, torso, and back.
-Many passed through; others would be ejected through Panacea’s natural healing, but all of them hurt like hell.
-As long as they possessed a speed advantage, we would never be able to outrun them!
-I choked back my agonized growls and stared out across the rocky landscape stretching into the horizon off the road.
+Many of the shots passed clean through me.
+Others would be ejected through Panacea’s natural healing, but all of them hurt like hell.
+I scowled; as long as they possessed a speed advantage, we would never be able to outrun them.
+I choked back my pained cries and stared out across the rocky landscape.

 All at once it hit me.